-If you are tired and driving down a remote desert highway, and are feeling a bit tired, you will know that the last thing you should do is check into a skeevy Motel at the side of the road.
-It is tantamount to a death sentence, anyone with common sense knows that.
+If you’re driving down a remote desert highway and are feeling a bit tired, you know the last thing you should do is check into a skeevy motel at the side of the road.
+It is tantamount to a death sentence!
+Anyone with common sense knows that.
 Even a well-heeled hotel stay won’t save you.
 So, just… sleep in your car.
 Stay at home.
 Where it’s safe.
 Until the home invasion comes looking for you.

 Come to think of it, nowhere is safe.
 You might as well check in.
 Just make sure to have your luggage nearby, sleep on top of the covers, your car keys in your pocket, and your cell phone fully charged because you never know when you might need a quick getaway.
 But in horror cinema, even those wise precautions might not save you because the whole situation might just be a time loop paradox or an extraplanar illusion.

 Just remember it was your choice to go on vacation.
-The Doom you instigated was a destiny of your own decision.
-Check out by 10:00 a.m. and leave your keys in the box at the bell desk.
+The doom you instigated was a destiny of your own decision.
+Check out by 10 a.m. and leave your keys in the box at the bell desk.
 Enjoy your stay!